-- 4. CLINICAL NEUROLOGY AND PSYCHIATRY.-One-sixth of the fourth-year class is assigned to the neurological out-patient service during part of each trimester.
+- 2. PSYCHIATRY.-The subject is presented in a series of lectures in which the commoner psychoses, the psycho-neuroses, and the personality reactions associated with physical disease are discussed.
+Clinical material is used for illustration of the many psychiatric problems that occur in a general hospital ward.
+The principles of prevention as applied to mental disease are emphasized.
+One hour a week during the second and third trimesters of the third year.
+Dr. Luton. - 3.
+Neurology.-Lectures and demonstrations are held in which the commoner neurological conditions are discussed from the point of view of diagnosis and treatment.
+One hour a week during the first and third trimesters of the third year.
+Dr. Orr. - 4.
+CLINICAL NEUROLOGY AND PSYCHIATRY.-One-sixth of the fourth-year class is assigned to the neurological and psychiatric out-patient service during part of each trimester.
 Here they are taught the special methods of examination required in the study of neurological and psychiatric patients, and are given instruction in the diagnosis and management of neurological and psychiatric conditions.
 Four hours a week during half of one trimester of the fourth year.
-Dr. Luton, Dr. Mahoney, Dr. Gilbert, Dr. Orr and Staff. - 5.
+Dr. Luton, Dr. Orr and Staff. - 5.
 CLINICAL DEMONSTRATIONS IN PSYCHIATRY.-Clinical lectures and demonstrations are held at the Tennessee Central State Hospital for the Insane.
 Patients showing the types of psychiatric diseases which are more frequently met with by the practitioner of medicine are demonstrated and discussed.
 Three hours a week during the third trimester of the fourth year.
 Dr. Luton and Staff. - 6.
 Electives in Neurology. - a.
 Clinical neurology at the Nashville General Hospital. - b.
 Experimental neurology: a study of problems related to the anatomy and physiology of the nervous system. - c.
 Neuropathology: a study of the special pathology of the nervous system, with its application to clinical problems.
 Hours and credit by arrangement.
-Dr. Mahoney.
+Dr. Orr.